 - Research conducted by Harvard Medical School indicates that boxing is an excellent aerobic activity that can aid in the prevention of various health conditions, including diabetes, hypertension, high cholesterol, heart attacks, and several other diseases.

 - In my opinion, boxing is an empowering and effective fitness choice for women, offering a unique blend of physical and mental health benefits.

 1. It Provides a Full-Body Workout

-To generate force and power while boxing, your entire body is effectively engaged, including the muscles in your shoulders, arms, chest, back, core, glutes, hips, and legs.
+According to the National Institute of Health (NIH), to generate force and power while boxing, your entire body is effectively engaged, including the muscles in your shoulders, arms, chest, back, core, glutes, hips, and legs .